When Big Brands Discover Social Media

 When Big Brands Discover Social Media Marketing

-Has anyone in your company asked you this lately, or at all?
-Chances are if you haven’t heard this question from a VP yet, you will soon। It’s what everyone is trying to figure out – not if we should be using social media, but how we should be using it.
-In this column, I’m going to look at a few ways that Yahoo!, and others, are using social media and how it’s evolving from a big-brand perspective.
+Has anyone in your company asked you this question lately, or ever?
+Chances are, if you haven’t heard this question from a VP yet, you will soon। It’s what everyone is trying to figure out – not if we should be using social media, but how we should be using it.
+In this column, I’m going to look at a few ways that Yahoo! and others are using social media and how it’s evolving from a big-brand perspective.

 But first, a bit of perspective

-Why is it that SEOs typically end up being the ones in their respective companies who are responsible for social media?
-On the surface, the two activities have little in common। SEO can be very technical in nature, both in strategy and in practice, while social media looks a lot more a like a public relations campaign.
+Why do SEOs typically end up being the ones in their respective companies responsible for social media?
+On the surface, the two activities have little in common। SEO can be very technical, both in strategy and in practice.
+At the same time, social media looks a lot more like a public relations campaign.

-So now that social media is becoming much more mainstream (as has SEO), how does a big brand use social media to its full potential?
+Now that social media is becoming increasingly mainstream, like SEO, how can a big brand maximize its use of social media?
 As well, who in the organization should own social media marketing?
-When I look around at how we and other big brands are using social media, it’s clear that social media’s role has yet to be fully defined। Let’s look at a few examples and we’ll see.
+When I look around at how we and other big brands use social media, it’s clear that social media’s role has yet to be fully defined.
+Let’s look at a few examples, and we’ll see.

 Survey the landscape

-Try this if you haven’t already: go to Facebook and search for your favorite big brand, be it online or offline। Where is the company’s official facebook page?
+Try this if you haven’t already: go to Facebook and search for your favorite big brand, whether it’s online or offline.। Where is the company’s official Facebook page?
 The fan page?
 Specific product pages?
-Hard to tell, isn’t it?
+Hard to tell.
 This is one of the challenges with the social media landscape.
-As a brand loyalist, do I really want to sift through all those entries so I can find the group that speaks to me?
-Try the same thing on Twitter – these spaces are already so crowded it’s hard to find the signal through all the noise.
+As a brand loyalist, do I really want to sift through all those entries to find the group that speaks to me?
+Try the same thing on X – these spaces are already so crowded it’s hard to find the signal through all the noise.

-If these networks are going to be viable for commercial use, and one could argue that they will have to be in order to survive, social networks will need to find some way to stratify the landscape, to draw lines between the commercial and the non-commercial, without alienating the user base। But enough of that, let’s look at some of the ways that big brands are trying to use social media to their advantage.
+Suppose these networks are going to be viable for commercial use, and one could argue that they will have to be in order to survive.
+In that case, social networks will need to find a way to stratify the landscape, drawing lines between commercial and non-commercial content, without alienating their user base.
+But enough of that; let’s look at some of the ways big brands are trying to use social media to their advantage.

 Customer support

 Some companies are starting to leverage social media as a form of enhanced customer support। The reason is that it enables brands to have a dialogue with their customers in a new way.
-I saw a presentation recently about how a company was using Twitter to communicate with its customers in conjunction with their Superbowl ad.
-Other companies are using similar platforms to field support questions, akin to an 800-number or web chat.
-This works to a degree, but when you look at the volume of inquiries coming through say, twitter, with incoming emails and phone calls it hardly looks like a relevant channel at this point.
+I saw a presentation recently about how a company used X to communicate with its customers in conjunction with their Super Bowl ad.
+Other companies are using similar platforms to field support questions, similar to an 800 number or web chat.
+This works to a degree, but when you consider the volume of inquiries coming through, say, on X, along with incoming emails and phone calls, it hardly seems like a relevant channel at this point.

 Community marketing

 Many companies now have their own Facebook group that customers can join.
-This method of community marketing shows a great deal of potential (assuming customers can find the right page – see above).
+This method of community marketing shows great potential, assuming customers can find the right page, as mentioned above.
 The additional challenge here is that companies largely have not figured out how to use this to their advantage.

 Protecting your brand

-One thing businesses should be aware of is that social media can be a double-edged sword। I was talking to a friend on the train today who revealed how he used Twitter as a competitive intelligence and sales tool.
-He was monitoring tweets from and about his competitors and could tell who his competitor was selling to.
+One thing businesses should be aware of is that social media can be a double-edged sword.
+I was talking to a friend on the train today who revealed how he used Twitter as a competitive intelligence and sales tool.
+He was monitoring tweets from and about his competitors and could tell who they were selling to.

-From that point, a well-placed sales call is all it takes to get a meeting with the right party to close a deal। Big brands don’t need to fear this particular tactic so much, but the lesson remains: assume that whatever you post in social media will be read by everyone, and use this as a filter when crafting your social media मेस्सगिंग.
+From that point, a well-placed sales call is all it takes to get a meeting with the right person to close a deal.
+Big brands don’t need to fear this particular tactic as much.
+Still, the lesson remains: assume that whatever you post on social media will be read by everyone, and use this as a filter when crafting your social media.

 What’s ahead?

-Despite the staggering numbers associated with the rise of social media, I don’t think we quite know what to do with it yet। Sure, we like it when celebrities tweet, but I think we will all agree that we don’t care if my cousin Vinny just ate a really good steak.
+Despite the staggering numbers associated with the rise of social media, I don’t think we quite know what to do with it yet। Sure, we like it when celebrities tweet.
+Still, I think we will all agree that we don’t care if my cousin Vinny just ate a delicious steak.
 We may be interested in Facebook updates from some of our friends, but the sheer volume of posts makes it almost impossible to find anything useful or interesting.

-David Roth is Director of Search Engine Marketing for Yahoo!, Inc..
-The Industrial Strength column appears Mondays at Search Engine Land.
+Post excerpts from David Roth, who is Director of Search Engine Marketing for Yahoo!, Inc.